superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 import os
 ```

-Load the PDF document and split them into chunks of desired length with sufficient overlapping.
-Feel free to adjust the chunk size based on the
-length of your document and the requirements of the LLM.
+Now, we load the PDF document and split them into chunks of desired length with sufficient overlapping.
+In this step, you can adjust the chunk size based on the length of your document and the requirements of the LLM.

 ```python
 doc_path = "/content/document.pdf"